2011 Al Diwaniyah bombing

-21 June 2011 Al Diwaniyah bombing was a suicide bombing that occurred outside the provincial governor's house.
+The 21 June 2011 Al Diwaniyah bombing was a suicide bombing that occurred outside the provincial governor's house.
 It is believed he was the intended target.
 He survived the attack, however at least 27 people were killed, and over 30 wounded in the attack.

 Attack

 The attack occurred at approximately 7:30 am local time when a suicide bomber blew himself up outside the governor's house.
 The second attack is believed to have happened a short time later as emergency services arrived at the area.

 The attack occurred during the morning switch-over of security personnel.
 As a result, the majority of casualties in the blast were that of security personal to the governor.
 It is believed the governor himself was not harmed in the attack.
 It is the first major attack in the city, since 2009 when a bomb attached to a bus killed six people and 2007 when a roadside bomb targeted a police patrol, killing seven officers.